janaiscoding/luxuria-hotel/README.md

   - [x] api/bookings/:id delete
   - [x] api/users post
   - [ ] api/bookings/:id put
-- [ ] add maybe sorting posibilities on each row column
+- [x] add maybe sorting posibilities on each row column
-- [ ] fix responsive screen
+- [ ] fix responsive screen (work in progress)
-- [ ] pop-up for booking form on mobile maybe an ui element that opens up from bottom
+- [x] pop-up for booking form on mobile maybe an ui element that opens up from bottom - for now it's just the same element but also visible on mobile
 - [ ] think about rooms structure, will i allow users to push to rooms db / will i make a db / do i create pages for each room etc.
 - [x] user page with history and room and possibility to update (?) the reservation